 Sat Feb 18 2023

-Type 6 is often referred to as the Loyalist or the Questioner.
+The Enneagram Type 6 is known as "the Loyalist" or "the Questioner."
 They are the quintessential team players and are highly committed to their relationships and communities.
-The Loyalists value security, safety, and stability and can be apprehensive when these things are threatened.
-They seek to find a sense of belonging and often form strong bonds with their friends, family, and colleagues.
+Enneagram 6s value security, safety, and stability and can be apprehensive when threatened.
+They are wary of who to trust but seek a sense of belonging.
+The often form strong bonds with their friends, family, and colleagues.

-The Loyalist is governed by fear and is always on the lookout for potential dangers or risks.
+The Loyalist’s core emotion is fear.
+They are constantly on the lookout for potential dangers or risks.
 They tend to be good at anticipating problems and are highly risk-averse.
-This can lead to them being cautious and hesitant in decision-making, which can sometimes hold them back
+This can lead to them needing to be more cautious and confident in decision-making, which increases their sense of safety but it can hold them back.

 Type 6’s are often described as responsible, reliable, and hardworking.
 They are highly committed to their responsibilities and are driven to fulfill their obligations.
 They are also known for their ability to handle stress and adversity and their ability to think strategically.
-Type 6’s are also known for their desire for stability and security, both in their personal and professional lives.
+Type 6s are also known for their desire for stability and security in their personal and professional lives.

 The Enneagram Type 6 personality has several core traits that define their worldview and behavior:

-- Loyalty: Type 6 personalities place a high value on loyalty and commitment to others.
-They are often deeply devoted to their friends, family, and communities, and they will go to great lengths to protect and support those they care about.
+- Loyalty: Type 6 personalities highly value loyalty and commitment to others.
+They are often profoundly devoted to their friends, family, and communities and will go to great lengths to protect and support those they care about.

 - Anxiety: Type 6 personalities tend to experience high levels of anxiety and worry, particularly when it comes to potential risks and threats.
-They often engage in “worst-case scenario” thinking and may struggle with indecision and self-doubt as a result.
+They often engage in “worst-case scenario” thinking and may struggle with indecision and self-doubt.

-- Preparation: In an effort to mitigate potential risks and reduce anxiety, Type 6 personalities often engage in extensive preparation and planning.
-They may be highly organized and detail-oriented, and they may seek out guidance and reassurance from others before making important decisions.
+- Preparation: To mitigate potential risks and reduce anxiety, Type 6 personalities often engage in extensive preparation and planning.
+They may be highly organized and detail-oriented and seek guidance and reassurance from others before making important decisions.

-- Skepticism: Type 6 personalities can be somewhat skeptical and distrustful of others, particularly those who they perceive as posing a threat to their sense of security.
-They may be highly attuned to potential risks and may struggle to trust others until they have proven themselves trustworthy.
+- Skepticism: Type 6 personalities can be somewhat skeptical and distrustful of others, particularly those they perceive as threatening their sense of security.
+They may be highly attuned to potential risks and only trust others once they have proven trustworthy.

 One of the key strengths of the Type 6 is their ability to be loyal and dedicated to their responsibilities.
 They are highly committed to their obligations and are driven to fulfill them.
-Type 6’s are also known for their ability to handle stress and adversity.
-They are able to think strategically and make difficult decisions in times of crisis.
-Additionally, Type 6’s are often able to see multiple perspectives and are able to think critically.
+Type 6s are also known for their ability to handle stress and adversity.
+They can think strategically and make difficult decisions in times of crisis.
+Additionally, Type 6s can often see multiple perspectives and think critically.

-While Type 6’s have many strengths, they also have some weaknesses.
-One of their biggest weaknesses is their tendency to be anxious and uncertain.
+While Type 6s have many strengths, they also have some weaknesses.
+One of their most significant weaknesses is their tendency to be anxious and uncertain.
 They can also be indecisive and have a hard time making decisions.
-Additionally, Type 6’s can have a hard time trusting their own abilities and may struggle with self-doubt.
+Additionally, Type 6s can have difficulty trusting their abilities and may need help with self-doubt.

-- Safety and Security: Type 6s prioritize safety and security and often seek out situations, relationships, and jobs that they perceive as safe and predictable.
-They may avoid risks or uncertain situations, and may be drawn to routines, rules, or guidelines that provide structure and stability.
+- Safety and Security: Type 6s prioritize safety and security and often seek out situations, relationships, and jobs they perceive as safe and predictable.
+They may avoid risks or uncertain situations and be drawn to routines, rules, or guidelines that provide structure and stability.

 - Guidance and Support: Type 6s value guidance and support from trusted authorities, such as mentors, leaders, or experts.
-They may seek out these figures in their personal or professional lives and may prioritize their opinions and advice.
+They may seek out these figures personally or professionally and prioritize their opinions and advice.

 - Belonging and Loyalty: Type 6s value a sense of belonging and often prioritize their relationships with family, friends, or communities.
-They may feel a strong sense of loyalty to their social groups and may seek out a shared sense of identity or purpose.
+They may feel a strong loyalty to their social groups and seek a shared sense of identity or purpose.

-- Preparation and Planning: Type 6s may have a tendency to plan ahead and prepare for potential problems or challenges.
-They may be skilled at anticipating risks and may have a knack for problem-solving.
+- Preparation and Planning: Type 6s may plan and prepare for potential problems or challenges.
+They may be skilled at anticipating risks and have a knack for problem-solving.

 - Adherence to Rules and Authority: Type 6s may value adherence to rules and authority and may have a strong sense of duty or responsibility.
-They may be drawn to structures or systems that provide clear expectations and guidelines.
+They may be drawn to structures or systems with clear expectations and guidelines.

 - Fear of Abandonment: Type 6 may fear being left alone, unsupported, or abandoned.
 They often seek relationships and connections to ensure they have a support system.